jianyuan/terraform-provider-sentry/docs/index.md

 provider "sentry" {}
 ```

-~> **NOTE:** Integration tokens are tied to the organization, not a specific user.
-Meaning, they cannot be used to invite/delete users, because the scopes do not include permissions at this high of a level.
-A personal auth token tied to your user role will be able to perform Organization's members' actions if your user is a Manager or Owner.
+**NOTE:** Integration tokens are tied to the organization, not to a specific user.
+This means they cannot be used to invite or delete users, as their scopes do not include permissions at such a high level.
+A personal authentication token tied to your user role can perform organization member-related actions if your user role is set to Manager or Owner.

 ### Self-hosted Sentry